 top of page

-All our funding for the Byseee Project comes from CWS supporters and associates.
-We collect through JustGiving, and 100% of all money donated is sent to the project via Western Union.
+All funding for the Byseee Project comes from individual donations from CWS supporters.
+100% of all money donated is sent to the project via Western Union.
 There are no deductions for overheads, which are covered separately.

 A holistic Catholic education for girls